 If preliminary mapping and soil/rock sampling yield promising results, geophysical surveys are done to attempt to determine information about subsurface temperatures, geologic structures, composition of substratum and other resource data.
-These surveys can be gravity, magnetic resistivity, magnetotelluricmagneto telluric, radiometric, passive seismic or active seismic studies.
+These surveys can be gravity, magnetic resistivity, magneto telluric, radiometric, passive seismic or active seismic studies.
 In each of these survey methods, a number of vehicles and people are needed and temporary access roads may be necessary.

 Shallow temperature holes are then drilled to measure thermal gradients.
-These holes, two to four inches in diameter, are usually no more than 5002,000 feet deep.
-These are spaced two to five miles apart.
-Spacing will be reduceddetermined as exploration continues.
+These holes, two to four inches in diameter, are usually no more than 2,000 feet deep.
+Spacing will be determined as exploration continues.
 The hole is drilled; a plastic tube is placed in the hole, filled with water, capped and allowed to remain undisturbed for about a week.
-A temperature device is then used to gather water -temperature -readings -at -various -depths. -Temporary -access -roads may- be needed and a clearing of about 900 square feet is necessary for the drill site.
-This type of drilling is normally completed in one day by truck-mounted rigs.
-After measurements are taken, abandonment of these gradient holes is done according to legal requirements.month by truck-mounted or small drilling rig.
+A temperature device is then used to gather water temperature readings at various depths.
+Temporary access roads may be needed and a clearing of about 900 square feet is necessary for the drill site.
+This type of drilling is normally completed in one month by truck-mounted or small drilling rig.

 Observation holes may be drilled for further information about the subsurface geology.
 These may be as large and deep as the regular production wells described below.
 Some may be drilled from truck-mounted rigs.
-These wells are flow tested to assess the reservoir and brine characteristics. -Sumps, tanks, and brine handling equipment are installed.
+These wells are flow tested to assess the reservoir and brine characteristics.
+Sumps, tanks, and brine handling equipment are installed.
 One to three acres may be occupied during the drilling and testing period.

 Once the preliminary exploration stages are complete, and results encouraging, drilling starts to develop the resource.
-This involves construction of a road, drill pad, well cellar, and -sump. -The -existing -infrastructure -of -roads -in -Imperial -County -is- generally adequate, but roads may be improved to carry heavier loads, withstand more constant traffic, and function year-round as necessary.
+This involves construction of a road, drill pad, well cellar, and sump.
+The existing infrastructure of roads in Imperial County is generally adequate, but roads may be improved to carry heavier loads, withstand more constant traffic, and function year-round as necessary.
 The drill pad area must be leveled and cleared of vegetation large enough to accommodate the drilling rig and accessories, temporary structures, and crew parking.
-The required space must provide room for service and delivery vehicles. -A reserve pit called a "sump", is necessary" may be used for waste fluids and drill cuttings with the size of the sump depending on the expected depth of the well.
-The sump must be designated to provide adequate containment (from 1 to 2-

-1/2 acre-feet), subject to the requirements of the RWQCB.
+The required space must provide room for service and delivery vehicles.
+A reserve pit called a "sump" may be used for waste fluids and drill cuttings with the size of the sump depending on the expected depth of the well.
+The sump must be designated to provide adequate containment (from 1 to 2-1/2 acre-feet), subject to the requirements of the RWQCB.
 Large "Baker" tanks are sometimes used instead of a sump.

-2.-Drilling Phase
+2. Drilling Phase